cloudmesh-community/book/chapters/mapreduce/amazon-emr-2.md

 selected here will vary on what type of data processing you're looking to achieve.
-Then scroll down to the 'Security and access' section of the page and select the key pair generated in the steps above in the drop-down menu.
+Then scroll down to the 'Security and access' section of the page and select the key pair generated in the steps above in the drop-down menu, as below: +@fig:security.
 Below that you can then select which permissions model to u se: default or custom.
 The default option sets up permissions for your EMR cluster that are granted using policies applied to EMR specific IAM roles.
 Using the custom option allows you to select existing IAM